 A detached three bed house might be out of your budget, but there may be alternative options that are more affordable.
 A few examples include:

 Condominiums: A condominium is an apartment that you’re able to buy and sell (regular apartments are for rent only).
 Condominiums are typically much cheaper than houses and are a popular first property for those buying in cities.
-You’ll usually have to sacrifice a yard, however you may still be able to bag a balcony (not all houses in cities have backyards anyway).
+There are sites like Precondo wherein you can find information on the latest condo developments without visiting multiple sites.
+You’ll usually have to sacrifice a yard, however, you may still be able to bag a balcony (not all houses in cities have backyards anyway).

 Townhouses: You could try looking into townhouses for sale.
 These are terraced houses that are typically smaller than regular houses but cheaper.
 They can be a popular option for those buying their first house in a city.

 Duplexes: A duplex is a single building containing two houses joined to each other or two condominiums on top of one another.
 They’re more expensive than terraced property but cheaper than detached housing.

 Houseboats: Houseboats are also popular in many cities.
 Living on the water can often be cheaper than living on land and you may still be able to score as much space as a condo.

 Location can of course have a big impact on price too.

 While some areas may be very expensive, others could be very cheap.
 The cheapest areas tend to come with big trade-offs, so be careful – you may have to put up with a lot of local noise, high crime rates, less local amenities or simply ugly surroundings.

 Work out what you are prepared to sacrifice.
 A high crime rate is a sacrifice you may want to avoid, while a lack of local amenities and ugly surroundings may be something you can put up with.